rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 }
 ```

-Again, reload the proxy server, point your browser at the appropriate address, and hope to whatever deity your prefer that you see this:
+Again, reload the proxy server, point your browser at the appropriate address, and hope that you see this:

 ![A screenshot of the default Rocky Linux Nginx welcome page](../images/lxd-web-server-04.png)